znsio/specmatic-documentation/documentation/insights.md

 ## Getting Started

 Before setting up Specmatic Insights, ensure you have completed the [Getting Started](https://specmatic.io/getting_started.html) steps for Specmatic.
 This typically involves setting up Specmatic in your development environment and integrating it into your testing process.

-We will be setting up insights on the services listed in [Getting Started](https://specmatic.io/getting_started.html) guide.
+In this tutorial we will be setting up insights based on the following services that we created in [Getting Started](https://specmatic.io/getting_started.html)

+1. Pet Store Backend
+2. Pet Store Client

 ## Setting Up Specmatic Insights